Encyclopedia of Selected Peaceful Societies

 Gender Relations.
 Hutterite men and women operate in two separate subcultures in the colony.
 People believe that women are clearly inferior—man was created in God's image, but woman was taken from man and inherits his submissiveness and weakness.
 The men make all of the colony decisions and the women generally support the patriarchal order, though on the informal level they have a considerable influence on colony affairs.
 In practical terms, women are confined mostly to gardening and domestic chores, they do not drive colony vehicles, and unlike men they are quite closed off from the consumer society.

 Raising Children.
 Hutterite children enter kindergarten about age three, where they learn to pray, obey, and get along with others.
 They also learn to be quiet around adults and to cry quietly.
 When they reach school age, they attend the colony’s German language school, where they study the Bible, learn Hutterite beliefs, and learn to read and write in German.
 They also attend the English school, where an outside teacher teaches all the subjects of the public school curriculum, including reading and writing in English.
 The children thus learn to associate their own customs and beliefs with the German language of the colony and the ways of the outside world with the English language.
+An article in 2010 analyzes changing strategies for disciplining children in the Hutterite colonies and another more recent one describes schooling at a South Dakota colony.

 Social Practices.
 When projects are proposed or group work is underway, Hutterites are highly respectful of each other.
 Older men whose pace of work may slow down the operation are respected; when young, inexperienced boys join in the work they are not resented.
 In group discussions, everyone is highly conscious of rank and quite cautious about advancing proposals; suggestions will be made passively, many proposals considered, and since ideas are not attributed to specific individuals, the group as a whole becomes the author of the proposal that is decided upon.
 Everyone shares in the decision-making and identifies with the result.